-FY 2020/21 Division Goals and Objectives

-Support the implementation of the new financial system.
+FY 2020/21 Division Goals and ObjectivesPriority: Invest in our Future through Technology Support the implementation of the new financial system.

-Priority: Plan for Future Facility and Trail Needs and Funding Resources

-Update agreements with the affiliated aquatic clubs and pool space allocations by spring 2021.
+Priority: Plan for Future Natural Areas, Facility and Trail Needs, and Funding Resources Update agreements with the affiliated aquatic clubs and pool space allocations by spring 2021.